Ltimindtree Partners With Metasphere To Deliver Smart Sewers Solutions

-(MENAFN- AETOSWire) (BUSINESS WIRE ) -- LTIMindtree [NSE: LTIM, BSE: 540005], a global technology consulting and digital solutions company, announced that it has been selected as a strategic partner by Metasphere, a wastewater application specialist, to scale their Smart Sewers management platform.
+(MENAFN- ForPressRelease) Mumbai, India – November 30, 2023: LTIMindtree [NSE: LTIM, BSE: 540005], a global technology consulting and digital solutions company, announced that it has been selected as a strategic partner by Metasphere, a wastewater application specialist, to scale their Smart Sewers management platform.
 As a part of this engagement, LTIMindtree will transform Metasphere's next-generation wastewater monitoring solution portfolio, and enable scalable delivery and platform to their customers.

 Metasphere, part of Grundfos, provides smart network management solutions to the global utility industry.
 The company helps customers prevent leaks and spills for a cleaner, greener world and has deployed more than 200K sensors for their customers worldwide.
 By leveraging cutting-edge technology, the company offers intelligent, innovative, all-in-one wastewater application solutions.
 These solutions provide full network visibility, performance and forecasting that reduce telemetry ownership cost for customers to manage time-critical remote assets and system.